LevelHeadDeveloper/YomeiriEnglishPatch/README.md

   * Main Menu: 100%
   * Gallery: 100% (some things may be a little wonky)
   * In-game character descriptions: 100%
-  * In-game item descriptions: 90% (translated, but some may be unreadable due to cropping)
+  * In-game item descriptions: 100%
   * In-game tutorials: 100%
   * Screen prompts and notifications: 100%
   * Manual: 100%